Majorons Revisited: light dark matter as FIMP: Dark Matter phenomenology

 In order to demonstrate the freeze-in of the Majoron, we include Fig. \ref{BP1-th} where the abundance of the $\chi$ field is presented as a function of temperature $T$.
 This corresponds to a specific benchmark set of points (BP) from the parameter space as included in Table \ref{BP-table} (indicated by a dark dot on the allowed parameter space of Fig. \ref{PS1-th}).
 Note that as the RHNs are in thermal equilibrium from the beginning (indicated by the blue line), the maximum production of $\chi$ (in the orange line) from the RHN annihilation takes place near the temperature $T_L$ itself, where the $U(1)_L$ is broken.
 Such a behaviour is similar to the usual UV freeze-in scenario.

-The horizontal grid line corresponds to the yield of $\chi$ producing the correct relic abundance\footnote{Even with below 10 keV mass, these Majorons won't form small structures \cite{Heeck:2017xbu} warm dark matter as they (Bosonic DM) are non-thermally produced in our case.} for $m_{\chi} =10$ keV.
+The horizontal grid line corresponds to the yield of $\chi$ producing the correct relic abundance for $m_{\chi} =10$ keV.
 Note that this result remains unchanged even if we consider non-degenerate RHNs.
 Since both the RHNs (even if $M_1 \neq M_2$) are considered to be in thermal equilibrium at $T_L$, it does not affect the production of $\chi$ from $N_i$ annihilation which happens to be around $T_L$.
 Next, we proceed to investigate the situation when RHNs are not in the thermal bath.